Every urban community requires green spaces for recreation and municipal facilities for public use.

 Perennials

-When it comes to landscape planning for municipalities, you want perennials that spread easily and provide great seasonal interest.
+When planning municipal landscapes, you want perennials that spread easily and provide strong seasonal interest.

 Try these varieties: